Code-Institute-Submissions/ShoeShine/README.md

 - 5 errors -  End tag nav seen, but there were open elements | Unclosed element div | Named character reference was not terminated by a semicolon.
 (Or & should have been escaped as & amp;.) | x2 The aria-describedby attribute must point to an element in the same document

-- fix - To fix error 1/2 i had to close the div element | Added a semi-colon after &copy | Changed aria-describedby to aria-label
+- fix - To fix error 1/2 I had to close the div element | Added a semi-colon after &copy | Changed aria-describedby to aria-label

 #### style.css